kul-optec/nmpc-codegen/README.md

 # PANOC NMPC solver
 ## What is this?
 Nmpc-codegen generates MPC controllers.
 The user provides the dynamics of the system, a number of conditions and some MPC parameters in python.
 Nmpc-codegen will then generate the NMPC controller in c89 code that can be used on embedded devices.
+Check out the [website](https://kul-forbes.github.io/nmpc-codegen/) for more information.

 Below you can find a comparison between the Matlab implementation (ForBes zerofpr2) fmincon(interior point method of matlab) and nmpc-codegen.
 The time represents the time till convergence in milliseconds of every step of the controller simulation.(source code: ./demos/Matlab/compare_libs.m).